elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.indexpattern.typemeta.md

 ## IndexPattern.typeMeta property

-only used by rollup indices. store info required to create field list
+Only used by rollup indices.
+Info required to create field list

 <b>Signature:</b>